f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Here the grouping seems to create two outgroups composed of 31 - "Exploration, Gloom, Caverns",a very neiche topic with little weight on the larger whole, 29 - "Bickering, Fighting and Mountains", a highly concentrated topic with impect on the wider grouping and 60 - "Confession and marriage before  Conscription and Battle" also a very niche topic with litte weight to it.

 The other outgroup cluster is composed of 65 - "Atmospheric Battle Descriptions and Royalty", 51 - "Dissilusionment with Society - Resistance, Protest, Retreat", 5 - "Excitablity, Madness and Deceit -  Aggression, conflict and glee" and 38 - "Psychology, Trauma and Secrets".
 The latter posing a very powerful group of topics that carry a large weight on the corpus within a small selection.

+# Network Analysis:

+## Authors influence based on averaged topic distribution:

+The network shows a few clear centers of similariy.
+The biggest collection of influential nodes is a grouping comprised of Mary Shelly, William Godwin, Frances Burney and Charles Brockden Brown, with a number of smaller authors surrunding them.

+Another center is composed of Percy Shelly, Horace Walpole, Elenor Sleath and Thomas Leland.

+A smaller and less densely connected grouping covers Sheridian le Fanu, Charlotte Bronte and Elizabeth Gaskell.

+## Network of texts based on avereaged topic distribution:

+xxx

+# Network Graph on Textual Influence Through out time:

+xxx